RIYADHABBES/Modeling_KUKA-KR-1000-TITAN_Robotic_arm_Using_MATLAB/README.md

 ### Motion Planner
-- Angular trajectories were planned by interpolation of the order of 5.
+- Angular trajectories were planned by interpolation of the order 5.

-## Notes
+### Notes
 - Since the frame of this work is in french, the documentation and comments are in french as well.

 ### Dependencies